KinsonDigital/Velaptor/Documentation/Branching.md

   - Upon merging into the <span style="color: #82B366;font-weight:bold">master</span> (Production) branch, a production will be automatically performed.

-<h3 align="center" style="color: #CC99FF;font-weight:bold">Preview Branches</h3>
+<h3 align="left" style="color: #CC99FF;font-weight:bold">Preview Branches</h3>

 Holds minimal changes for the purpose of making an upcoming production release more stable.

-- **NOTE:** This is for such things as refactoring, bug fixes, and changes related to serving the main purpose of making an upcoming release more stable and to give users the chance to utilize the software before a major release.
+**_NOTE_:** This is for such things as refactoring, bug fixes, and changes related to serving the main purpose of making an upcoming release more stable and to give users the chance to utilize the software before a major release.
 Changes such as introducing major features outside of the changes in the upcoming release are not allowed.
 This gives the chance for users to use the software and give feedback about any major issues before a stable production release is performed.
 These kinds of changes are not performed on the <span style="color: #CC99FF;font-weight:bold">preview</span> directly but done by using <span style="color: #9E269E;font-weight:bold">preview feature</span> branches.
 - **Branch Syntax:** preview/v\<major\>.\<minor\>.\<patch\>-preview.\<prev number\>
   - Example: preview/v1.2.3-preview.4
 - **Branches That Can Merge Into Preview Branches:** <span style="color: #9E269E;font-weight:bold">preview feature</span> branches